Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 In this episode, Josh talks to Shane Mario Ruggieri, C.S.I. from Dolby.
 Learn about HDR from the colorists perspective, Dolby Vision, HDR 10, grading HDR and SDR and more!
 If you're interested in HDR this episode is a must listen!

-In this installment of From The Mailbag, Team Mixing Light answers a member question about choosing a new 4k/UHD monitor.
-We discuss the pros/cons of 4k monitoring and explore in depth new offerings from Flanders Scientific including the XM650U and XM310K.
+The Team discusses the pros/cons of 4k monitoring.
+We explore new offerings from Flanders Scientific including the XM650U and XM310K.

 In our reference display calibration series we've been using a specific set of calibration test images.
 But two test images (used to precalibrate our Contrast and Brightness settings) generate a lot of confusion.
 Get unconfused in this Insight.